-DAVID H. JOHNSON represents healthcare providers throughout New Mexico in regulatory, operational, transactional, and fraud and abuse matters for more than 25 years.
+DAVID H. JOHNSON has represented healthcare providers throughout New Mexico in regulatory, operational, transactional, and fraud and abuse matters for more than 25 years.
 During his lengthy tenure serving the health law needs of our state, his clients have included hospitals, medical groups, community clinics, clinical laboratories, home care and long term care organizations, as well as individual healthcare professionals.
 Today, David limits his practice to consulting on healthcare matters with his Sutin colleagues, providing a direct benefit to both clients and the Firm.

 David began his law career as a healthcare lawyer in litigation practice, focusing on medical malpractice defense and complex litigation involving ERISA and healthcare class action lawsuits.
 He has been a faculty member of the UNM School of Medicine and adjunct faculty at the UNM School of Law, UNM College of Nursing and the Stanford University Primary Care Associate Program.